 Determining the Best Neighborhoods in Medellin

-I’m assuming that you are coming to Medellin to enjoy life in this vibrant and interesting city, so we will primarily be focused on the best neighborhoods in Medellin and their relation to the typical tourist attractions here as well as the many restaurants, bars, and coffee shops.
+I’m assuming that you are coming to Medellin to enjoy life in this vibrant and interesting city, so we will primarily be focused on the best neighborhoods in Medellin and their proximity to the typical tourist attractions here as well as the many restaurants, bars, and coffee shops.

 Of all the neighborhoods in Medellin, I’d really only consider five areas: Poblado, Envigado, Belen, Laureles-Estadio, and El Centro.
-I honestly wouldn’t really recommend other places like Sabaneta, Robledo, Bello and so forth (they are just too far away and not that interesting in and of themselves) which may be better suited for expats than visitors.
+I honestly wouldn’t really recommend other places like Sabaneta, Robledo, Bello and so forth (they are just too far away and not that interesting in and of themselves) although they may be better suited for expats than visitors.

 Let’s take each neighborhood one at a time…